 10.4.1 Prepayments are only permitted where exceptional circumstances apply.
 In such instances:

-Prepayments are only permitted where the financial advantages outweigh the disadvantages (i.e. cash flows must be discounted to NPV using the National Loans Fund (NLF) rate plus 2%).
+Prepayments are only permitted where contractually obliged or the financial advantages outweigh the disadvantages (i.e. cash flows must be discounted to NPV using the National Loans Fund (NLF) rate plus 2%).

 The appropriate officer must provide, in the form of a written report, a case setting out all relevant circumstances of the purchase.
 The report must set out the effects on the Trust if the supplier is at some time during the course of the prepayment agreement unable to meet his commitments;